Nursing Practice Implications: Assessing and Identifying Skin Changes in Varying Skin Tones

 • Identify, compare and contrast the presentation of wound and skin damage in varying skin tones.

-• Discuss strategies and tactics to expand professional development to meet the goals of care through diversity, equity and inclusion.
+• Discuss strategies and tactics to expand professional development to meet the goals of care.

 Continuing Education Disclosure Statement